Best VPN services: Reviews and buying advice for Mac users

 Fastest VPN overall for Mac

-While we have some concerns about CyberGhost’s recent change in ownership, its overall average connection speeds are untouchable by any other VPN we’ve tested so far.
-If you’re interested in connecting to VPN servers located within the continental United States, this Romania-based company is currently the one to beat.
+The latest version of Romania-based CyberGhost maintains its edge in overall average connection speeds, making it superior to any other VPN we’ve tested so far.
+If you’re interested in connecting to VPN servers located within the continental United States, CyberGhost is the one to beat.

 Fastest VPN for other countries